 Stanmer Park Restoration Project

-In January 2017 we heard we had won £3.75 million from the Heritage Lottery Fund and Big Lottery Fund's 'Parks for People' scheme to enable the Stanmer Park Restoration Project to go ahead.
+In January 2017 we heard we'd won £3.75 million from the Heritage Lottery Fund and Big Lottery Fund's 'Parks for People' scheme.

-Detailed planning and development work is already well underway, although we won't be starting construction work until autumn 2018.
+Detailed planning and development work for the restoration project is already well underway, although we won't be starting construction work until the end of 2018.

 - Watch our project video and find out more about the project and the park (YouTube)